 Medical waste may be transported by the United States Postal Service in accordance with the Domestic Mail Manual.
 Some medical waste disposal companies will offer a mail-back service for the disposal of sharps such as needles and syringes.
 This provides a cost-effective solution for small quantities of medical waste and avoids the need to store larger volumes of waste for collection.

 In Texas, once the generators of medical waste disposal have adhered to regulations for collecting, storing, transporting, and treating their waste, they may then use permitted municipal landfill and sanitary sewer systems as their final disposal location.
 The treated decontaminated biomedical waste no longer poses a risk to humans, animals or the environment.

 Medical waste at home

-The state of Texas does not consider single or multi-family dwellings to be health care related facilities.
-This means that people who might have needles, sharps or generate other potentially infectious waste in the household are not required to obtain authorisation or a permit.
+The state of Texas does not consider single or multi-family dwellings to be healthcare-related facilities.
+This means that people who might have needles, sharps or generate other potentially infectious waste in the household are not required to obtain authorization or a permit.
 People generating household levels of untreated medical waste (less than 50 pounds per month) must transport their own waste to an authorized medical waste storage or processing facility.
 In many cases your local hospital will function as your medical waste collection and transfer facility.
 It is your responsibility to store and package the waste in a secure manner and not create a risk or nuisance.
 You can take the following steps to protect yourself and other handlers of your waste:

-- Seal sharps in a sealed, puncture proof container.
+- Seal sharps in a sealed, puncture-proof container.